![]() |

 Ogasawara and Iwo Islands) is now thought to be extinct.

-Pigeon (JPe) (when it was conspecific with what's now the
+When it was considered conspecific with what is now the

-Whistling Green Pigeon; it has also rather inappropriately been called
+Whistling Green Pigeon. when it also was rather inappropriately called

 the

-nests only on the Nansei Shoto islands of Japan.
+small-island specialist.
+It nests only on the Nansei Shoto islands of

 A Ryukyu Green Pigeon on the island of Amami